Table of Contents

 This is an abridged shape that matches the structure of LangFlow flow exports.
 It will not import as-is; treat it as a sketch of what the JSON looks like, not a working file.

 Flowise is the most JavaScript-native of the three.
-The repo is a TypeScript monorepo with a Node server, a React UI, and a components package; the docs list npm install -g flowise && npx flowise start as the headline install path (docs.flowiseai.com/getting-started).
-Internally, the components draw heavily from the LangChain JS ecosystem, so if your team already builds with LangChain in TypeScript, the mental model carries over.
+The repo is a TypeScript monorepo: Node server, React UI, components package.
+The docs list npm install -g flowise && npx flowise start as the headline install path (docs.flowiseai.com/getting-started).
+The components draw heavily from the LangChain JS ecosystem, so a team already building with LangChain in TypeScript carries the mental model straight over.

-Flowise’s strengths are the smallest install footprint of the three and a pragmatic component library that covers the common shapes (chains, agents, retrievers, vector stores, document loaders) without leaning on a Python runtime.
-Deployment to a single Node host is straightforward, and the Docker Compose path is a one-config bring-up.
+Two strengths stand out.
+Smallest install footprint of the three, and a pragmatic component library covering the common shapes (chains, agents, retrievers, vector stores, document loaders) with no Python runtime.
+Deployment to a single Node host is straightforward.
+The Docker Compose path is a one-config bring-up.

 Where Flowise stops being the right answer: if your stack is Python-only, you take on a Node runtime to use Flowise.
 If you need the enterprise governance modules (single sign-on, identity manager, workspace multi-tenancy), those modules are under a separate commercial license, which means "Flowise is Apache-2.0" is true in spirit but not for every code path you would want in a regulated deployment.